The best snorkeling spots in the world (2025 update)

 Marsa Alam, Egypt

-Why it’s unique: snorkel with rare dugongs and a large population of spinner dolphins
+Why it’s unique: Snorkel with rare dugongs and large pods of spinner dolphins

 Places to stay: Hilton Marsa Alam Nubian Resort, Deep South Eco Lodge, The Oasis Dive Resort